 Andy is the easiest of us to recognise.
 He is 6′ 5″ and has dark hair and a bushy beard with impressive moustache (if you compliment him on his moustache, you will have a friend for life).
 His height makes him easy to spot in a crowd, so if you’re struggling, head for Andy.
 He is incredibly nice and is always happy to help (before, after, or even during the show if needed).

 Rhi doesn’t have a moustache, but does have moustache-envy.
 She has a mess of brown curly hair as her identifying feature.
 She is more than happy to talk to anyone before or after the show, or if you’d rather just give her a wave, she likes that too.
-Rhi wrote The Duck and will do the intro and Question and Answer session afterwards.
+Rhi wrote The Duck and will do the Question and Answer session afterwards with Lucy.